constansino/discourse-moetwemoji-pack/README.md

 ## Licensing / attribution

-If your assets are derived from Google Noto Emoji, keep the relevant license and attribution (Apache 2.0 for tools/most images; OFL for fonts; flags have their own notes).
+If assets are derived from Google Noto Emoji, keep the relevant license and attribution (Apache 2.0 for tools/most images; OFL for fonts; flags have their own notes).